 Power off the bicycle and remove the battery.

-Using T10 Torx driver, remove two bolts that hold motor cover on
+Using T10 Torx driver, remove two bolts that hold the motor cover on

-Before you remove the motor entirely, you will want to remember how the wires are routed around the motor mounting points.
-It is best to take a picture so you can route it the same way upon install.
+Before you remove the motor, you will want to remember how the wires are routed around the motor mounting points.
+It is best to take a picture so you can route it the same way upon installation.
 There are 5 wires that are routed from the frame and make a connection to the motor unit (list/diagram at the bottom).

 Now you can access all motor mounting bolts - remove the remaining 4 with a 5mm allen wrench.
-Keep the allen key in the rearmost hole so as to support the motor.
+Leave the rearmost bolts in place loosely to support the motor.
 DO NOT LOSE THE LOCKING WASHERS ON THE MOTOR BOLTS- sometimes they stick to the paint.

 You can now see the large blue Harmony plug.
 This is the likely culprit with the failed solder joint, and the cable which you'll be replacing.
 After you route the cable through and connect it, I would suggest powering up the bike to confirm that you have power to the shifter, just to make sure--then you can reinstall the motor.